St George's College brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural enrichment.

 At St George's College we believe that developing the optimism and resilience students need to successfully navigate life is as important as academic education, and will enhance their engagement with

 Our Jesuit Ethos flows from the twofold commandment of our Lord Jesus Christ which stresses the love of God and love of one’s neighbour.
 This ethos is central to the development of St George’s C

 Members of Staff:

 Ms Beauty Chiponda

-Mrs B Dean
+Mrs Barbara Dean

-Students begin their two-year IGCSE biology course in form 3, with teaching shared between several members of staff.
+Students begin their two-year IGCSE biology course in Form 3, with teaching shared between several members of staff.
 Students attend five lessons a week; these include as much practical work as possible.
 Lessons take place in one of our three well equipped laboratories.
-Students are introduced to microscope work, and basic skills of use of equipment, measuring and recording data, analysis and interpretation and an understanding of the limitations of scientific method.
+Students are introduced to microscope work and basic skills of use of equipment, measuring and recording data, analysis and interpretation and an understanding of the limitations of scientific method.